 Assist veterans or dependents of veterans use the Montgomery GI Bill for financial assistance.
 Liaison between veterans and the Dept. of Veteran Affairs to ensure payment.
 Provides counseling and assists students with educational plans, degree requirements and/or transfer to a university, employment, and medical information.

 Other phone numbers:

-Campus Bookstore-SSB 132 (323) 241-5091
+Campus Bookstore-SSB 132

-Campus Sheriff's Office

-(323) 241-5311 or Dial 911
+Campus Sheriff's Office For life threatening emergencies (323) 241-5311 or Dial 911